 Sports Pro Media wrote this source on May 19, 2021.
 This source talks about the franchises that partner with the WNBA and what teams have which sponsorship.
 Also, the companies that have shown the WNBA games and how many viewers they have like ESPN.
 Also, the WNBA teams have gone under new ownership.
-This source will be used to determine what company supports the WNBA.
-The viewership on each social media platform and how each team does.
-The strength of this source is the statics that it provides of each team, the ownership of each team, and how they have changed but are from last year.
+This source will be used to determine what companies support the WNBA, the viewership on each social media platform, and how each team does financially.
+The strength of this source is the statistics that it provides of each team, the ownership of each team, and how they have changed.
+However, the statistics are from last year.